AEONCommunity/Aeon-Mining-101/How-tos.md

 * [GPU mining Aeon on Windows](https://youtu.be/B3IwYbd_maU) Props to Kire for this video tutorial

+* [CPU and GPU mining Windows BlockoNomi.com](https://blockonomi.com/how-to-mine-aeon/) CPU and GPU mining Props to Zach on BlockoNomi for this excelent guide

-## Aeon mining on Other Operating Systems (Example Ethos or Simpleminer)
+## Aeon mining on Other Operating Systems (Example Ethos or Simpleminer or Other operating systems)

 * Ethos: Since Ethos is a linux package build, You can either sudo compile any ubuntu miner of your choice or use their pre-installed packages for their supported miners.
 Using their supported packages usually includes a dev fee which you can compile out yourself.
 It